Ready for School…but ready to learn?

 So what’s so important about having a comprehensive vision exam with an eye doctor?
 Why are vision screenings not enough?

 Consider that 80% of what your child’s brain processes comes through their primary sense…vision.

-Over 57% of school age children have a vision disorder, many undiagnosed because they have never had a comprehensive vision exam from an eye doctor.
+Over 57% of school-age children have a vision disorder, many go undiagnosed because they have never had a comprehensive vision exam from an eye doctor.
 There are many visual conditions missed by screenings.

-While vision screenings can uncover some severe vision problems, they can miss more than they find.
+While vision screenings can uncover some severe vision problems, they can miss many.
 This is a major concern about vision screening programs.

 They can create a false sense of security for those individuals who "pass" the screening, but who actually have a vision problem, thereby delaying further examination and treatment.

 While well intentioned, these individuals do not have the knowledge of an EYE DOCTOR who spends 4-8 years studying vision.

 There is often a misunderstanding about what passing a vision screening means.
 The information obtained from a vision screening can be compared to the information obtained from a blood pressure measurement.
 Because your blood pressure may be in normal range, it cannot indicate that you do not have other health problems.
 It provides a single measure of one aspect of your overall health.
 Just like a complete physical is needed to evaluate total health, only a comprehensive eye and vision examination can evaluate your overall eye health and vision status.

 A comprehensive vision examination can only be conducted by an optometrist or ophthalmologist, who has the specialized training needed to make a definitive diagnosis and prescribe treatment.
 If your child has a learning disorder or special needs, make sure to see an eye doctor who has a fellowship in vision development (F.C.O.V.D. behind their doctorate name).